-CO Course Outcomes RBT Level 1 Understand ML and its significance in real-time industry applications.
-U 2 Design and implement algorithms for an application and analyze the results E 3 Distinguish between, supervised, unsupervised and semi-supervised learning AN and suggest suitable learning algorithms for any given problem.
+CO Course Outcomes RBT Level 1 Apply machine learning techniques to solve real-time industry applications.
+AP 2 Design and implement algorithms for an application and analyze the results E 3 Distinguish between, supervised, unsupervised and semi-supervised learning AN and suggest suitable learning algorithms for any given problem.
 4 Modify existing machine learning algorithms to improve its efficiency.
 E 5 Demonstrate an understanding of advanced learning models.
 AP